GoogleChrome/web.dev/src/site/content/en/blog/digging-into-the-privacy-sandbox/index.md

 When you visit a website you may not be aware of the third parties involved and what they're doing with your data.
 Even publishers and web developers may not understand the entire third-party supply chain.

 Ad targeting, conversion measurement, and other use cases currently rely on establishing stable cross-site identity.
-Historically this has been done by using [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies), but browsers have begun to restrict access to these cookies, and there's been an [increase  in the use of other mechanisms](https://github.com/bslassey/privacy-budget/issues/6) for cross-site user tracking—such as covert browser storage, device fingerprinting, and requests for personal information like email addresses.
+Historically this has been done by using [third-party cookies](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Third-party_cookies), but browsers have begun to restrict access to these cookies.
+There's been an [increase  in the use of other mechanisms](https://github.com/bslassey/privacy-budget/issues/6) for cross-site user tracking, such as covert browser storage, device fingerprinting, and requests for personal information like email addresses.

 This is a dilemma for the web.
-How can we support legitimate third-party use cases without enabling users to be tracked across sites?
+How can legitimate third-party use cases be supported without enabling users to be tracked across sites?

 In particular, how can websites fund content by enabling third parties to show ads and measure ad performance—but not allow individual users to be profiled?
 How can advertisers verify real users, and site owners check that users are trustworthy, without resorting to dark patterns such as device fingerprinting?